lauzingaretti/pSBVB/index.md

 Toy Potato dataset
 ==================

 We used a subset of 396 SNPs and 150 individuals from Enciso-Rodriguez et al. (2018) with genotypes coded between 0 and 4 (the potato ploidy level).
-We used these genotypes to generate a “vcf”- like file with random phases.
+We used these genotypes to generate a `vcf`- like file with random phases.
 SNP positions were obtained from Rosyara et al.

 ``` r
 source("/Additional_Functions/pedigree.R")